-The band 5 350–5 470 MHz is globally used for airborne weather radar.
+The band 5 350–5 470 MHz is globally used [do we have evidence of this?] for airborne weather radar.
 The airborne weather radar is a safety-critical instrument assisting pilots in deviating from potential hazardous weather conditions and detecting wind shear and microbursts.
 This use is expected to continue for the long term.

 AVIATION USE: A prime use of the band 5 350–5 470 MHz is for airborne weather and ground mapping radar, which is in conformity with Footnote 5.449.